re-data/re-data/docs/datasource.md

 # DataSource

-Data Source is object representing .. database :) Currently there are couple supported DBs (a listed on a main page).
+Data Source is object representing .. database :) Currently there are couple supported DBs (as listed on the main page).
-Here we will try to cover what parameters you currently need to add for specific DBs.
+Here we will try to cover what parameters you currently need to add for specific DBs to make them work with Redata.

 ### PostgreSQL